brmcdoug/byo-dcloud/README.md

 cd byo-dcloud/util
 ./host-check
 ```
 We can ignore the cgroups and Hugepages errors.

-One interesting portion of the output is the number of XRd CP nodes the script estimates we can run on the VM:
+One interesting portion of the output is the number of XRd control plane nodes the script estimates we can run on the VM:

 ```
 xrd checks